c4n/debias_nlu/README.md

-# Mitigating Spurious Correlation in Natural Language Inference using Causal Inference
+# Mitigating Spurious Correlation in Natural Language Inference with Causal Inference

 This GitHub repo contains codes and scripts for the paper xxxx.
 ### Counterfactual Inference Example